-Members entering into a nursing facility will receive an assessment within thirty (30) days of admission by their Service Coordinator.
+Members entering into a nursing facility will receive an assessment within 30 Days of admission by their Service Coordinator.
 The Service Coordinator works with the member, family and providers to develop/implement a transition plan that includes necessary community LTSS and transition services.
 Members interested in transitioning out of the nursing facility will receive an assessment and education regarding the transition process from the Service Coordinator.

-Level I and II members are assigned a Service Coordinator upon enrollment.
-Any member or provider may request a Service Coordinator by calling 1-855-772-7075.
+Level 1 and 2 members are assigned a Service Coordinator upon enrollment.
+Any member or provider may speak to the member's assigned Service Coordinator by calling 1-855-772-7075.

-Members receiving service coordination are assigned a Service Coordinator and will be provided contact information within five (5) business days.
+Members will be provided with the assigned Service Coordinator's contact information within 5 Business Days.
 Superior will post Service Coordinator assignments to the Secure Provider Portal as well as notify the member of any changes.
-Superior must notify members within five (5) business days of the name and phone number of their new Service Coordinator, if their Service Coordinator changes.
+Superior must notify members within 5 Business Days of the name and phone number of their new Service Coordinator, if their Service Coordinator changes.